-Catching fall foliage at its peak can be a challenge as different weather patterns, temperatures, latitude, altitude, and length of daylight can all affect it.
-Typically the colors are most vibrant from late September to early to mid October – this shifts a bit of course depending on how far north or south you are.
+Catching fall foliage in New England at its peak can be a challenge as different weather patterns, temperatures, latitude, altitude, and length of daylight can all affect it.
+Typically the colors in this region are most vibrant from late September to early to mid October – this shifts a bit of course depending on how far north or south you are.
 If you are far north in Maine… the colors will turn earlier and likewise if you are down in Massachusetts or Connecticut, the best time will be a little later.
 Go early and see the colors mixed in with greens, go later and see the colorful confetti on back lanes and in streams.

 But what exactly causes these flaming reds, bright oranges and golden yellows to come out?
 Why do leaves change color at all?
 After a little research, I have found that it has to do with the slow down and eventual cessation of chlorophyll production.
 In summer, the chlorophyll gives leaves their rich green hue.
 But as cool temps set in and the daylight hours decrease, less chlorophyll is produced which allows the other ingredients in leaves – carotenoids and anthocyanins (are these real words?) – to get their chance to be unmasked and shine through.